mistakia/league/docs/constitution.md

 1. The practice squad (PS) will consist of a maximum of four (4) players.

-2. Only rookies, unsigned, and practice squad NFL players can be placed onto the PS.
+2. During the Regular Season, all Free Agents (FA) who have cleared waivers are eligible.
+During the Offseason, rookies who have cleared waivers, unsigned NFL players, and practice squad NFL players are eligible.

 3. PS players will not count towards the active roster limit or toward the player retention salary cap.